ehis0075/Basic-Payment-Service/README.md

         Each transaction is assigned a unique transaction ID.
         Payment status is initially set to "Pending."

+    Payment Processing:
+        A service method is implemented to simulate payment processing.
+        The payment status is updated from "Pending" to "Completed" after a short delay (5 seconds).

     Payment Retrieval:
         Users can retrieve payment details by providing the payment ID.
         The system returns payment information, including the payment ID, amount, timestamp, and status.

-    Payment Processing:
-        A service method is implemented to simulate payment processing.
-        The payment status is updated from "Pending" to "Completed" after a short delay (e.g., 5 seconds).

     Error Handling:
         Validation is in place to ensure that payment amounts are positive numbers.
         Graceful error handling provides clear error messages to users.

     Database Integration:
         An H2 in-memory database is utilized to store payment records.
         A Payment entity is created with fields for payment ID, amount, timestamp, and status.

 ### API Documentation: